in

 Err on the Side of Minimalism

-Minimalist living room with dining area wooden floor gray walls and big balcony windows Make sure that you don’t put in way too much clutter in the space.
+Make sure that you don’t put in way too much clutter in the space.
 This will avoid any potential problems related to overwhelming the senses which can in turn end up blurring the distinction between the living room and the dining room.

 This is when the age-old adage “less is more” comes perfectly into play.
-It would also help if you opt for furniture pieces that are multi-use, banking not just on their aesthetic value but on their functionality as well.
+It will also help if you opt for furniture pieces that are multi-use, banking not just on their aesthetic value but on their functionality as well.

 Clear Out the Pathway Between the Spaces